pingidentity/pingidentity-devops-getting-started/docs/docker-images/pingdataconsole/README.md

 title: Ping Identity DevOps Docker Image - `pingdataconsole`
 ---

 # Ping Identity Docker Image - `pingdataconsole`

 This docker image provides a tomcat image with the PingDataConsole deployed to be used in configuration of the PingData products.

 ## Related Docker Images
-- `pingidentity/pingdownloader` - Image used to download ping product
-- `tomcat:8-jre8-alpine` - Tomcat engine to serve PingDataConsole .war file
+- `tomcat:9-jre8` - Tomcat engine to serve PingDataConsole .war file

 ## Environment Variables
 The following environment `ENV` variables can be used with